-Some women with PMDD find it hard to explain what they're going through, and it's particularly difficult when others dismiss their experiences as "just that time of the month" or "just something all women experience".
-These misconceptions are not true, but it can make it very hard for women to open up about how they're feeling.
+Some people with PMDD find it hard to explain what they're going through, and it's particularly difficult when others dismiss their experiences as "just that time of the month" or "just something all women experience".
+These misconceptions are not true, but it can make it very hard for anyone who experiences PMDD to open up about how they're feeling.
 It is important to understand that PMDD can have a large effect on someone's life.
 The symptoms are very real, and can be very difficult to cope with.

 I still can’t bring myself to tell a lot of friends and colleagues what has gone on, due to the pervading attitude of ‘women’s problems / it’s just your period’.

 Try to understand

 - Find out as much as you can about PMDD.
 This will help you understand what they are going through.
 Reading about people's personal experiences in blogs can help too.

 - Ask them about their personal experience of living with PMDD.
 You could ask them how PMDD affects their life and what things can make it better or worse.
 Listening to their experience might help you to understand how they feel.

 My relationships with friends and family have suffered too.
 I have a terrible relationship with my sister because she just refuses to understand or acknowledge my PMDD.
 I’m fortunate my parents are as understanding as they can be, but for a non-PMDD sufferer PMDD is really difficult to understand.

 Ask them what helps

 PMDD can affect people in different ways, so it's important to ask what things they would find most helpful.
 They may just want your emotional support or there may be specific practical things you could do that could help them cope.
 For example, they may find it helps if you offer to take some of the pressure off them by helping out with daily tasks such as household chores or food shopping.